apache/incubator-spot/dev/release/README.md

 ### **Pull Request Validation**

-All the features that will be included inthe release EPIC needs to have a proper Pull Request (PR) created following this guide.
-And needs three +1 votes wich at least one of them must be from the QA Team.
+All the features that will be included in the release EPIC needs to have a proper Pull Request (PR) created following this guide.
+And needs three +1 votes which at least one of them must be from the QA Team.

 Once the PR has votes, then the PPMC developer must merge the PR and the owner of that PR should close it properly in Github (in case it does not closes automatically).